 Rather than paying our legal fees out of your pocket, your attorney is delivered straight from your settlement award.
 You can discuss the amount that your attorney receives before the settlement is paid out.

 When choosing a personal injury law firm to handle your heel injury case, there are several factors to consider.
-A firm’s experience in personal injury law is essential, as is their tenacity and ability to take on the most challenging insurance company.
+A firm’s experience in personal injury law is essential, as is its tenacity and ability to take on the most challenging insurance company.

 Here are a few reasons to choose Ehline Law Firm: